MicrosoftDocs/PowerShell-Docs/scripting/Topic/The-ISE-Object-Model-Hierarchy.md

 -   **[$psISE.CurrentPowerShellTab.VisibleVerticalAddOnTools](../Topic/The-ISEAddOnToolCollection-Object.md)**

 ##  <a name="CurrentVisibleHorizontalTool"></a> **$psISE.CurrentVisibleHorizontalTool**
  The **$psISE.CurrentVisibleHorizontalTool** object is an instance of the [ISEAddOnTool](../Topic/The-ISEAddOnTool-Object.md) class.
-It represents the installed add\-on tool that is currently docked to the top edge of the [!INCLUDE[ise_2](../Token/ise_2_md.md)] window.
+It represents the installed add\-on tool that is currently docked to the top edge of the Windows PowerShell ISE window.
 This object makes the following objects available for scripting:

 -   **[$psISE.CurrentVisibleHorizontalTool.Control](../Topic/The-ISEAddOnTool-Object.md#control)**